 Work with Infants and Toddlers Programs for infants, toddlers and their parents are proliferating.
 This is especially true of programs for young children who have been prenatally exposed to drugs and alcohol.
 There is a growing demand for professionals knowledgeable in normal developmental issues, who are able to work in both clinical and educational environments.
+This specialization is designed for students who have a minimum of three years of experience working with infants and toddlers in a structured group setting.
 Students in the specialization are encouraged to select practicum experiences in both types of settings.
 Basic requirements for specialization are: